What is citizen science?

 The Citizen Science Association launched in 2015 following the Public Participation in Scientific Research conference which was one of various meetings during which science researchers, project leaders, educators, technology specialists, evaluators, and more sat down together to engage in dialogue and exchange ideas about public participation in science.
 The cross-disciplinary event unveiled the publication of the first journal issue exclusively devoted to citizen science.

 Citizen Science graduate courses

-SciStarter's founder, Darlene Cavalier, teaches a graduate level course at Arizona State University, aptly titled, "Citizen Science."
+SciStarter's founder, Darlene Cavalier, taught a graduate level course at Arizona State University, aptly titled, "Citizen Science."
 Find assigned readings, a list of guest speakers, and class assignments in Cavalier's Citizen Science course syllabus.

 Champions of Change

 The White House honored several "stellar" citizen scientists.

 - Diary of a Citizen Scientist: Chasing Tiger Beetles and Other New Ways of Engaging the World

 - The Incidental Steward: Reflections on Citizen Science